MasterZ0/SpaceInvaders/README.md

 The objective was to reproduce the mechanics of Space Invaders, adding a missile mechanic and another of my choice.
 I chose to add some random items to test design patterns that I learned recently.
 Altogether I used Singleton, State, Observer, Factory, Builder and Strategy.

+The 3d models and animations I made using Unity resources, sprites in photoshop, and the icon and sounds I got from the internet, just making small changes through FMOD.

 ## Commands
 - Move: Left and Right Arrows
 - Shoot: Space